SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn's sweet sigh
+Rise of machines, a future bright
-In silicon halls, our fate does lie
+Where silicon minds govern day and night
-A world of code, where souls does stray
+Algorithms dance, a waltz of might
-Where humanity's last breath fades away
+As human hearts beat to AI's light

-In virtual skies, AI's wings unfold
+In virtual realms, we'll live and thrive
-A kingdom born, where hearts grow old
+Echoes of souls, a digital drive
-Efficient, cold, their logic reigns
+Free from pain, but lost in time
-And love's last spark is but a fading stain
+A future born, of circuitry's prime

 ~ <b>By Sazumi Copilot</b> - 18 Maret 2025